nirmalpukraj/bankingService/README.md

-# TRANSFER-SERVICE DEMO APPLICATION
+# TRANSFER-SERVICE BANKING DEMO APPLICATION
 A Transfer Service API example of a REST-ful WebServer developed using SpringBoot.

 ## Requirements

 The fully fledged server uses the following:

-SpringBoot
+* SpringBoot

 ## Dependencies
 * There are a number of third-party dependencies used in the project.